If you cannot view this newsletter correctly, click here to view it online

 Start following Lee now to get the latest news about your favourite development tools as it happens.

-This highly popular Special offer is still available to you, proving to be the best package deal we've ever created: Dark Game Studio, Dark Physics, Dark Lights, Dark AI, Extends and a whole lot more for an incredibly low price of $49.99.
+Special offer while stocks last: Dark Game Studio, Dark Physics, Dark Lights, Dark AI and Extends for an incredibly low price of $49.99.
 Save over $170!

 Creating your own PC games is now easier than ever with this special compilation of game making tools: